 - shortage of certain white blood cells (granulocytopenia)

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

 Other side effects not listed above may also occur in some people.

-Some of these side eff
+Some of these side effects can onl

 y be found when your doctor does tests from time to time to check your progress.

 Keep your oral suspension in the original bottle until it is time to take it.
 If you take the oral suspension out of the bottle, it may not keep well.